-To report a crime or note suspicious activity, call 9-1-1, even if it is not an "emergency."
-It can be frightening to call 9-1-1 for emergency help, but it is important for emergency services personnel to know the information necessary in order to provide proper emergency service to those in need, and even more important for you to stay as calm as possible to assist the 9-1-1 dispatcher.
+Examples of when to dial 9-1-1 include serious medical emergencies, any type of fire, a crime in-progress, any suspicious activity, any dangerous and/or life threatening emergency, and any time a person fears for their safety or the safety of others.
+It can be frightening to call 9-1-1 for emergency help, but it is important for emergency services personnel to have the necessary information to provide emergency services to those in need.
+It is also important for you to stay as calm as possible to assist the 9-1-1 dispatcher.

 Keep the following information on hand, and leave it where it will be immediately available in case the need to call 9-1-1 arises.
 It would be wise to review this information with all members of the family, especially children.

 To Report an Incident to 9-1-1 or 425-235-2121

 The 9-1-1 operator will need the following information when taking a report of an incident in progress (taking place at the time you call) or one that has happened prior to the call.
 Giving the operator this information will reduce the number of questions that have to be asked and speed police or fire response.

 - Type of incident: burglary, shoplift, assault, etc.